plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-09-21-day-10-gathering-feedback-from-teams.md

 * I created [a **Nav Item** component](https://practicaldesignsystems.com/daily/day-8-component-ception/) and used it to replace the individual list items in the **Utility Nav;**
 * I [added a variant](https://practicaldesignsystems.com/daily/day-9-conveying-state-with-variants/) to the **Nav Item** to represent the active state.

-I now have a new component in Figma.
+I have a new component in Figma.

-What's next?
+What now?

 At this point, I would review the work I’ve done with my team, especially if I were on a dedicated design systems team.
 I’ve extracted some common patterns into a unified standard, so I’d like to validate that quickly with the team.
 Any use cases I haven’t accounted for?
 Anything I’ve eliminated that should actually be a variant?